National Cemetery Administration

 Monuments and Memorials

-The granite Taffy 3 monument was dedicated on Oct.
+The granite Taffy 3 Monument was dedicated on Oct.
 24, 1996, in memory of the men who died during the 1944 Battle of Leyte Gulf (Philippines) and in subsequent battles of the Pacific.

 The Blue Star Memorial Marker was donated by the Point Loma Garden Club of California and dedicated on June 24, 2010.
 The marker is a tribute to American men and women who have served, are serving, or will serve their country.
-Its symbolism dates to World War II when families of servicemen and women displayed a square flag decorated with a blue star in their windows to signify that a loved one was in the armed forces.
+Its symbolism dates to World War II when families of men and women in service displayed a square flag decorated with a blue star in their windows to signify that a loved one was in the armed forces.